MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/relevance-search.md

 A successful search response returns an HTTP status of 200 and contains “value”, which is a list consisting of text or a document where the text is the suggestion with highlights, and the document is a dictionary \<string,object\>
 of the suggestion result.
 By default, five results are returned.
+Suggestion highlights indicate matches to the search parameter value and are contained within the `crmhit` tag in the response.

 In addition, you can add one or more query parameters to customize how the suggestion search is to be done and what results are returned.
 The supported